Beyond Leakage and Complexity: Towards Realistic and Efficient Information Cascade Prediction

 \item \textbf{APS \footnote{\url{https://journals.aps.org/datasets}}} consists of papers published in journals of the American Physical Society (APS) prior to 2017 and their citation relationships.
 Each cascade models the accumulation of citations for a given paper.
 Following prior work, we reformulate citation prediction as a cascade forecasting task through appropriate transformation and preprocessing.

 \item \textbf{Taoke} is a new real-world dataset introduced in this work.
 It captures the cascade-like diffusion of product promotions among Taobao promoters (Taoke), where each cascade represents the forwarding of a certain product.
 Crucially, the dataset also records downstream conversion behavior—i.e., actual consumer purchases—enabling research on second-stage popularity conversion and bridging the gap between cascade prediction and practical applications.
-It contains all forwarding and transaction records of selected high-sales products on Taobao from August 9, 2025 to August 12, 2025. \end{itemize}
+It contains all forwarding and transaction records of selected high-sales products on Taobao from August 9, 2025 to August 12, 2025.
+It is provided in \href{https://github.com/Lucas-PJ/CasTemp-ALGO}{our code repository}. \end{itemize}